 Although Australian beef is well received and established in Taiwan, exporters need to develop long-term strategies to create greater demand in the market.
 This could include:

 - Increasing the market penetration of Australian beef in the retail and food service sectors by introducing new beef cuts to match specific Chinese food preparation techniques.

-- Operating/marketing environment and trade/distribution issues, due to shrinking beef sales margins, retailers and food service operators and are reluctant to make significant investment in promoting Australian beef.
-Therefore, an ongoing marketing plan is essential in maintaining the market share.
+- Operating/marketing environment and trade/distribution issues, due to shrinking beef sales margins, retailers and food service operators are reluctant to make significant investment in promoting Australian beef.
+So an ongoing marketing plan is essential in maintaining the market share.